Humsafar (novel)

-Humsafar (هم سفر) is a 2008 romantic novel written by Farhat Ishtiaq.
-The novel was first published in 7 parts in Khawateen Digest monthly from July 2007 to January 2008.
+Humsafar (هم سفر) is a 2008 Urdu romantic novel by Farhat Ishtiaq.
+The novel was first published in 7 parts in Khawateen Digest, a monthly Urdu language magazine, from July 2007 to January 2008.
 It was later published as a complete novel by Ilm-o-Irfan Publishers.
-The story revolves around Ashar and Khirad's relationship with their daughter, Hareem, and how she unknowingly bridges the distances that exist between her parents.
+The story revolves around Ashar and Khirad's relationship with their daughter, Hareem, and how she unknowingly bridges the distance that exists between her parents.
 The novel is written in a retrospective manner and told mostly in flashbacks.
-The first half of the novel is based on mostly Ashar's reflections and his point of view while the second part of the novel is told mainly from Khirad's point of view.
+The first half of the novel is based mostly on Ashar's reflections and his point of view while the second part is told mainly from Khirad's perspective.